 For P90X workout an assortment of dumbbells is required to do a number of the resistance training routine.
 Alternatively, you can also order resistance bands that can be used in lieu of weights.
 You need a chin up bar that you have to order one with the DVD set.
 It is compulsory to have a heart rate monitor, However, this is not a requirement.
 Finally, you require a yoga mat for the highly intense yoga segment and a few other portions of the program.

 The P90X workout is designed to lower the probability that you experience a flat terrain where you are no longer seeing results in the workout.
 Its targeted training phases mean that the muscles in the body are being constantly challenged, and never completely get fully used to the workout.
 As a result, you will continue seeing progress over time.

 The training cycles in the plan are short.
-You have number of options, which means you are less likely to get bore.
-Resistance training, stretches, abdominal work and martial arts are all part of this program.
+You have a number of options, which means you are less likely to get bored.
+Resistance training stretches, abdominal work and martial arts are all part of this program.

 Components of the P90X Workout Schedule

 The P90X workout schedule consists of 12 DVDs.
-The customer also receive a nutritional plan and detailed instructions on how to perform the movements correctly.
-A calendar and tracking sheets are also comes in the package.
+The customer also receives a nutritional plan and detailed instructions on how to perform the movements correctly.
+A calendar and tracking sheets also come in the package.

 Depending on whether you follow the Classic, Lean or Doubles plan the rotation of exercises will differ.
 Lean is more cardio based, but a bit less intense.
 The Doubles plan adds cardio and 3 or 4 more workouts in the course of a week.
 You must be injury free and full of energy to attempt this one.